On this page

 Bridgette Syrus, BHMS (Nutritional Health), Research Assistant, Fraser Mustard Centre, Telethon Kids Institute

 Bridgette joined the Telethon Kids Institute in May 2019, after completing her Bachelor of Health and Medical Sciences majoring in Nutritional Health at the University of Adelaide.
-In her role as research assistant, Bridgette works on the Language in Little Ones study, specifically conducting recruitment and data collection for the 5-year longitudinal study and providing support to the study coordinator.
+In her role as research assistant, Bridgette works on the Language in Little Ones (LiLO) study and recently begun supporting the Electronic Use in Little Ones study too, which is investigating the relationship between electronic noise use/screen time and child development outcomes.

 Bridgette has a passion for public health and strives to improve the overall health and wellbeing of all Australians.
 She has previous experience working with children as a swimming instructor for over 5 years.
 There, she specialised in working with students with both physical and learning disabilities.

-Fanoula joined the Telethon Kids Institute in June 2019 as a research assistant working on the Language in Little Ones study.
+Abbey joined the Telethon Kids Institute in February 2020 as a research assistant in the Language in Little Ones study.
 She is specifically conducting recruitment and data collection for the 5-year longitudinal study and providing support to the study coordinator.

 In honour of Dr Fraser Mustard, the Fraser Mustard PhD Top-Up Scholarship was established to fund a new PhD student each year, based in the Fraser Mustard Centre, Adelaide.